Arizona Asset Exemptions for Creditors

 What is the Arizona homestead exemption amount after Prop 209?

-Under A.R.S. section 33-1101, Proposition 209 raised the homestead exemption from two hundred fifty thousand dollars to four hundred thousand dollars of equity in a primary residence, effective December fifth, two thousand twenty-two.
+Under A.R.S. section 33-1101, Proposition 209 raised the homestead exemption from $250,000 to $400,000 of equity in a primary residence, effective December fifth, two thousand twenty-two.
 The amount adjusts upward every January for inflation, so the current figure is above four hundred thousand.
 Protection is automatic, with no declaration required.
 This is general information; confirm the current-year figure for a specific matter.

 How much of a debtor’s wages can a creditor garnish in Arizona?

 Arizona has one of the most debtor-protective wage rules in the country.
-Under A.R.S. section 33-1131, as amended by Prop 209, a non-support creditor may take only the lesser of ten percent of disposable weekly earnings or the amount over sixty times the highest applicable minimum wage.
-That is far below the federal twenty-five percent and thirty-times standard, and a court may cut it to five percent on a showing of extreme hardship.
+Under A.R.S. section 33-1131, as amended by Prop 209, a non-support creditor may take only the lesser of ten percent of disposable weekly earnings or the amount over sixty times the applicable minimum wage, which the statute defines as the highest of the federal, state or local minimum.
+That is far below the federal twenty-five percent and thirty-times standard.
+A court may reduce the withheld amount further on clear and convincing evidence of extreme economic hardship under A.R.S. section 12-1598.10, which sets a statutory floor rather than eliminating the garnishment; we do not print a hardship percentage here because 12-1598.10 and 33-1131 do not state one consistently.

 What is Arizona’s bank account exemption?

-Proposition 209 raised the single-account exemption from three hundred dollars to five thousand dollars under A.R.S. section 33-1126(A)(9), among the highest in the nation, and it adjusts annually for inflation.
+Proposition 209 raised the single-account exemption to $5,000 under A.R.S. section 33-1126(A)(9), from a token prior figure, and it adjusts annually for inflation on the same formula as the homestead.
 The protection is per account at one institution.
 Combined with traceable Social Security, unemployment, and child-support protections, most Arizona consumer accounts hold little a creditor can immediately seize; funds above the cap remain reachable.

 How much is the Arizona motor vehicle exemption?

-Under A.R.S. section 33-1125(8), Prop 209 raised the vehicle exemption to fifteen thousand dollars of equity in one vehicle, or twenty-five thousand dollars if the debtor or a dependent has a physical disability, up from six thousand.
+Under A.R.S. section 33-1125(8), Prop 209 raised the vehicle exemption to $15,000 of equity in one vehicle, or $25,000 if the debtor or a dependent has a physical disability, up from six thousand.
 Because it applies to equity, a financed car is usually unreachable; only a paid-off or high-value vehicle with equity above the cap leaves anything, and seizure costs often consume the margin.
 The amount adjusts annually.

 Are Arizona retirement accounts protected from a judgment?